RazrFalcon/svgcleaner/README.md

 ### GUI

-GUI is still in an early alpha.
+You can get a GUI [here](https://github.com/RazrFalcon/svgcleaner-gui).

 ## Goals